jbharath-code/feed-format/README.md

 ### Comments

-The file ```src/app/js/main.js``` is a sample implementation of the js logic in case it has to be use anywhere else other than view
+The file ```src/app/js/main.js``` is a sample implementation of the js logic in case it has to be used anywhere else other than view